mburger89/HepcatCo./README.md

-this is a webiste for my freinds kickstarter
+This is a webiste for a freind of mines kickstarter.